-In the event a student violates this policy, the student must immediately relinquish the device to the building principal or designee.
 Failure to cooperate will result in loss of privilege and progressive discipline.

 First Offense: Parent notified.
 Student receives a written warning.
 Device returned to the student at the end of the day.

 Second Offense: Parent notified.
 Parent must report to school to pick up device.
-Student receives detention.
+Student receives after school detention.

 Third Offense: Parent notified.
-Student suspended according to Discipline Policy.
-Parent must report to school to pick up device. \Further violations will be handled in utilizing progressive discipline.
+Student suspended for two (2) days.
+Parent must report to school to pick up device.

+Further violations will be handled in utilizing progressive discipline.